syncfusion-content/fileformat-docs/FileFormat/Presentation/Overview.md

 **Note****:**

-The current version of Essential Presentation does not support some features in MS PowerPoint such as Word Art, Smart Art, Notes slide, Animations, Transitions, Comment, Header & Footer, Ole Object, creation & editing of Handouts, equations, built-in themes & its variants.
+The current version of Essential Presentation does not support some features in MS PowerPoint such as Word Art, Smart Art, Notes slide, Animations, Transitions, Comment, Header and Footer, Ole Object, creation and editing of Handouts, equations, built-in themes, and its variants.